-What's the story?
+What's the Story?

 When her mother heads to Florida to search for work, Garnet finds herself abruptly left with her father's family, whom she'd never met.
 Feeling abandoned first by her father as a baby and now by her mother, Garnet is angry -- but she soon warms up to her generous, kind aunt.
 Aunt June, diagnosed with terminal cancer and looking for a miracle, takes Garnet with her to a different church each Sunday.

 \ Within a few weeks, Garnet falls for a youth pastor, witnesses her aunt's mysterious healing, gets to know and love her extended family, and unexpectedly meets her father.
 When tragedy leaves her heartbroken, she turns to family for support.

-While this story flirts with heavy themes -- feeling abandoned, being raised by a single mother, economic hardship, exploring religious faith, coping with terminal illness -- it never really engages with any of them.
+While this story flirts with heavy themes -- feeling abandoned, being raised by a single mother, economic hardship, coping with terminal illness -- it never really engages with any of them.
 Garnet remains a fairly thin character, despite the first-person narration.
 It's obvious how she feels about the improbably named Silver Shepherd, but her feelings about her parents and what she experiences at the churches is superficial.
 More disappointing is that the thorniest problems are resolved so lightly: by faith healing, by clearing up a simple misunderstanding, by looking for the bright side.
 The melodrama reaches a height just four pages before the novel abruptly ends.
 What had potential to be a solid coming-of-age novel winds up a ho-hum romance.

 Nevertheless, Ruth White draws a warm portrait of the Rose family and their Appalachian community.
 Young tweens might enjoy this glimpse into a time when television was still a novelty.